Natural Healing for Back to School- with excerpts from Herbal Healing for Children by Demetria Clark

 Cold Care Vapors

 For vaporization, add a few drops of the eucalyptus, lavender, rosemary, or tea tree essential oil to a pot of boiling water.
 The steam will release the essential oil into the room.
+You can also use a diffuser.

 There’s no need for hand sanitizers or the like unless you’re on the go.